phoenixframework/phoenix_live_view/guides/client/bindings.md

 may be specified, which can contain a `Phoenix.LiveView.JS` command to execute.
 The `phx-remove` command is only executed for the removed parent element.
 It does not cascade to children.

+To react to elements being updated in the DOM, you'll need to use a [hook](js-interop.md#client-hooks-via-phx-hook), which gives you full access to the element life-cycle.

 ## Lifecycle events